 In Washington, D.C., visit the National Cathedral, as elaborate and stunning as many French cathedrals.
 There are also many wonderful French restaurants in the city, as well as an amazing selection of French Impressionist art at the National Art Gallery.

-Philly is filled with very French spots, including the serene Rittenhouse Square, which has a central park that is the perfect spot to relax, read a book and nibble a baguette.
+Philadelphia is filled with very French spots, including the serene Rittenhouse Square, which has a central park that is the perfect spot to relax, read a book and nibble a baguette.
 This is also a serious foodie town, with two amazing food markets and an astounding selection of fine dining options.

 Just steps from Boston's South Station, Les Zygomates has everything a true French wine bar and restaurant should: dozens of wines by the glass, fine cuisine, and a laid-back attitude.
-While you're in town, stroll down Newberry Street for small, locally-owned boutiques.Continue to 3 of 5 below.
+While you're in town, stroll down Newbury Street for small, locally-owned boutiques.Continue to 3 of 5 below.

 03 of 05